Filling MIDI Velocity using U-Net Image Colorizer: Methods

 \subsection{Matrix Representation}

-To process MIDI as images, we convert the MIDI into a three-channel, \(T \times P\) representation, where \( T \) is the number of time frames and \( P=88 \) is the number of pitches.
-The channels include a binary onset roll \( O \) marking note starts, a binary frame roll \( F \) indicating note activates over time, and a velocity roll \( V \) acting as color intensity.
+To process MIDI as images, we convert the MIDI into a three matrices with \(T \times P\) dimension, where \( T \) is the number of time frames and \( P=88 \) is the number of pitches.
+The three matrices include a binary onset roll \( O \) marking note starts, a binary frame roll \( F \) indicating note activation over time, and a velocity roll \( V \) acting as color intensity.
 For the velocity roll, integer values [0,127] are normalized to the range [0,1) to align with the model's output activation layer.
 The final integer velocities will denormalize by scaling and rounding the model's output.
-As shown in Figure 2, these matrices are highly sparse, which motivates us to address this issue in subsequent sections.
+As shown in Figure 2, these matrices are highly sparse.